JuliaPluto/HypertextLiteral.jl/README.md

       Did you forget the trailing "," in a 1-element named tuple?
     =#

+Unquoted interpolation adjacent to a raw string is also an error.

+    htl"<tag bare=literal$(:invalid)"
+    #=>
+    ERROR: LoadError: DomainError with :invalid:
+    Unquoted attribute interpolation is limited to a single component⋮ =#

+    htl"<tag bare=$(invalid)literal"
+    #=>
+    ERROR: LoadError: DomainError with bare=invalid:
+    Unquoted attribute interpolation is limited to a single component⋮ =#

 Before Julia v1.6 (see issue #38501), string literals should not be used within the macro style since we cannot reliably detect them.